daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 The following types and associated methods are implemented:
 - ReqGraph - The complete information about a set of requirements and associated code tags.
 - Req - A requirement node in the graph of requirements.
-- Code - A code node in the graph of requirements.
-- RequirementStatus - The status of a requirement based on items traced to it.
 - Schema - The information held in the schema file defining the rules that the requirement graph must follow.
 - byPosition, byIDNumber and ByFilenameTag - Provides sort functions to order requirements or code.
 - ReqFilter - The different parameters used to filter the requirements set.